When Your Audience is On-the-move, Simplicity Rules!

 - Not to use it as a direct response medium – It is ok to have your phone number and website on your billboard, just remember that this is a secondary advertising medium, which means that it is ideal for brand-building and campaign support.

-- Be smart and to the point – A smart billboard design will grab your audience’s attention and will leave a lasting impression.
+- Be smart and to the point – A smart billboard design will grab your audience’s attention and leave a lasting impression.
 However, the message should be straightforward and allow people to get it in seconds.

 - Focus on one message and one message only – You have only seconds to convey your idea, you don’t have time to list features, benefits and such.